np2048/Python/shInstall/README.md

     $ git commit -m 'VIM config file'
     $ git push

 >You can add some extra files to your *vim* storage sub directory: some scripts to install extensions and so on.
 Those files won't be copied to the new system automatically if you don't add a path file for them (by hand or by running **addfile.py** script).
+So you can store some additional helping scripts and data into your **Config** repository not only the config files itself.

-On any other PC you'll be able to clone your config repository and install config files of any desired program by running the **install.py** script:
+On any other PC you'll be able to clone your **Config** repository and install config files of any desired program by running the **install.py** script:

     $ git clone <your github config repository URL> Config
     $ Config/install.py vim